niltonpinheiro/AlwaysOn-Performance-Dashboard/README.md

 c.
 Check SQL Agent JOBs to see if the new jobs AlwaysOn: PerfDashboard Collection Counter and AlwaysOn: PerfDashboard Purge) are running successfully
 d.
 Copy the reports (.rdl files) to a file share (accessible by all replicas) or to a local disk of one of the replicas
 e.
 On SSMS, open the AlwayOn Dashboard Report (AlwaysOn Performance Dashboard.rdl) using the option Reports\Custom Reports... on the instance level context menu

+1. Connect to SQL instance to monitor
+2. Run CREATEDATABASE.sql
+3. Run CREATEOBJECTS.sql
+4. Run CREATECOLLECTIONJOB.sql
+5. Check SQL Agent JOBs History to see if it runs successfully
+6. Repeat for each SQL Instance you want to monitor

 ### 3. To remove the dashboard